r-lib/styler/README.md

     RStudio.
 Stashes are restored when you abort a `git commit` with `INT` (e.g. Ctrl+C) on the command line.
-To restore stashes, manually after hitting *abort* in the RStudio git tab, you can `git stash apply /path/to/patch_with_id` whereas you find the patch under your pre-commit cache, which is usually under `$HOME/.cache/pre-commit/`.
+To restore stashes, manually after hitting *abort* in the RStudio git tab, you can `git apply /path/to/patch_with_id` whereas you find the patch under your pre-commit cache, which is usually under `$HOME/.cache/pre-commit/`.

   - Because R is not officially supported as a language in the pre-commit framework (yet), there is no R package dependency